 We take this responsibility very seriously, and the process to ensure this happens is closely regulated.
 Your loved one is cremated individually.
 They, the coffin, and the ashes receptacle are all labeled and checked and verified.
 Your loved one’s paperwork accompanies them throughout their care journey and is checked multiple times to ensure their identity is recorded correctly.

 No. Once the plan is paid in full, there’s nothing more to pay, whether you need us in 5 or 50 years’ time.
-The only situation where extra fees may be payable is if you pass away in a different region where there are higher transport and operating costs, or overseas.
+The only situation where extra fees may be payable is if you pass away in a different region in Australia.
+While we are almost always in a position to be able to attend to your cremation care as planned, additional costs may be incurred based if the death occurs outside 50km of the address nominated on your prepaid contract.
+We encourage you to keep in touch and provide us with updated details should you change address.

 Bare operates across Victoria, New South Wales, Queensland, Tasmania, South Australia, ACT and WA.
 Click here to view all our service areas.